colbydehart/colbydehart.github.io/_posts/2015-3-8-functional-javascript-with-lodash.markdown

 date: 2015-3-8
 categories: lodash JavaScript functional programming
 ---
+EDIT: I've redone my whole website since this post, so the game is no longer on here, but you can check it out by looking at the code.

 I've been getting into breaking functions down into smaller chunks and write more functional type JavaScript.
 This was prompted by wanting to learn and utilize [lodash](https://lodash.com/)